History of the Falkland Islands

 The history of the Falkland Islands (Islas Malvinas) goes back at least five hundred years, with active exploration and colonisation only taking place in the 18th century.
 Nonetheless, the Falkland Islands have been a matter of controversy, as they have been claimed by the French, British, Spaniards and Argentines at various points.

 The islands were uninhabited when discovered by Europeans.
 France established a colony on the islands in 1764.
 In 1765, a British captain claimed the islands for Britain.
 In early 1770 a Spanish commander arrived from Buenos Aires with five ships and 1,400 soldiers forcing the British to leave Port Egmont.
 Britain and Spain almost went to war over the islands, but the British government decided that it should withdraw its presence from many overseas settlements in 1774.
-Spain, which had a garrison at Puerto Soledad on East Falklands, administered the garrison from Montevideo until 1811 when it was compelled to withdraw as a result of the war against Argentine independence and the pressures of Peninsular War.
+Spain, which had a garrison at Puerto Soledad on East Falkland, administered the garrison from Montevideo until 1811 when it was compelled to withdraw as a result of the war against Argentine independence and the pressures of the Peninsular War.
+Luis Vernet attempted to establish a settlement in 1826, seeking support from both the Argentine and British Governments but most of his settlers took the opportunity to leave in 1831 following a raid by the USS Lexington.
+An attempt made by Argentina to establish a penal colony in 1832 failed due to a mutiny.
 In 1833, the British returned to the Falkland Islands.
 Argentina invaded the islands on 2 April 1982.
 The British responded with an expeditionary force that forced the Argentines to surrender.